smithzwarner1/home/docs/index.rst

 .. meta::
    :description: Trézor hardware wallet keeps your crypto safe from hackers.
 Easy to use, ultra-secure, and perfect for long-term holders protecting Bitcoin and altcoins.
-   :keywords: Trezor, hardware wallet, cryptocurrency, Bitcoin, security, crypto storage
+   :keywords: Trézor, hardware wallet, cryptocurrency, Bitcoin, security, crypto storage

 Welcome to Trézor® — the world's most secure and user-friendly hardware wallet for cryptocurrencies like Bitcoin and altcoins.